Tennis Coach Resume: Examples and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

 Gain an edge on other job applicants by using one of our employer-ready templates to create your own professional resume using our resume builder.

 This organized, classy layout uses a strong header and dual-column approach to highlight both your work experience and professional skills.

 This template arranges headings in the left margin, allowing recruiters to assess your credentials at a glance, while the monogram header graphic and subtle use of colors add some flair.

-This popular design features a striking mix of font colors in the header, along with clean lines to separate each section.
+This popular design features a striking mix of resume font colors in the header, along with clean lines to separate each section.